 - They don’t drink and drive.
 Or at least, they have a much lower rate of impaired driving than their younger counterparts.
 In cases involving older drivers involved in deadly crashes, only 5 percent had a blood-alcohol concentration of 0.08 or higher.
 Meanwhile, 25 percent of drivers between the ages of 21 and 64 involved in deadly crashes were legally drunk.

 - They don’t talk on their phone.
 Nearly 100 over-65 respondents of a recent AAA Foundation for Traffic Safety study indicated they disapprove of texting or e-mailing while driving, and very few conceded to engaging in this behavior as compared to their younger counterparts.

 In Florida, the regular renewal cycle for driver’s licenses is 8 years.
 However, when drivers turn 80, they are required to undergo the renewal process every six years.
 That process includes a vision test.Older Drivers: Basis for Concern

-While there are clearly many ways for older motorists to significantly reduce their crash risk, there are still some notable areas of concern.
+While there are clearly many ways for older motorists to significantly reduce their crash risk, our Fort Lauderdale lawyers believe that there are still some notable areas of concern.

 The NHTSA released a report on the Taxonomy of Older Driver Behavior and Crash Risk, and found the following functional age-related deficits were associated with higher crash rates:Sensory/Perceptual (Vision)